Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Model

-\textbf{System Model.} {In our system, there are three parties who would like to run a common ML model together based on the input of individuals.
+\textbf{System Model.} {In our system, there are three parties who want to run a common ML model together using inputs from individuals.
 We assume that the model structure is publicly known.
-We assume that each party consists of two components: an untrusted machine (CPU/GPU) and an \LTH whose computational power is limited.
-We also assume that each party communicates with each other via a secure authenticated communication channel (e.g., SSL). \LTH in each party communicates with each other through its host by establishing pairwise secure communication channels for data exchange.
+We assume that each party consists of two components: an untrusted machine (CPU/GPU) and an \LTH module whose computational power is limited. \LTH in each party communicates with each other through its host by establishing pairwise secure communication channels.